JS9512/webAssist/README.md

 # webAssist

-webAssist is a simple WebView wrapper for Phind.com
+webAssist is a simple WebView wrapper for Android

 This is a stripped down and modified version of https://github.com/woheller69/gptAssist and https://github.com/woheller69/huggingAssist, born as a hobby project for personal need.